-Proxies are revocable at any time before they are exercised.
-Whether you voted by mail, via the Internet or by telephone, you may revoke your proxy before it is exercised by (a) completing and returning a timely and later-dated proxy card, or using the Internet or telephone to timely transmit your later voting instructions, (b) appearing at the Annual Meeting and voting in person, or (c) notifying Carmine J. Broccole, Secretary of the Company, that the proxy is revoked via fax at 718-784-3284, or via mail to 37-18 Northern Blvd., Long Island City, NY 11101, or via email at financial@smpcorp.com.
+Proxies are revocable at any time before they are exercised at our Annual Meeting.
+If you are a registered shareholder and you originally voted by mail, Internet or telephone, you may revoke your proxy by:

+- completing and returning a timely and later-dated proxy card, or using the Internet or telephone to timely transmit your later voting instructions, - appearing at our Annual Meeting and voting in person, or - contacting Carmine J. Broccole, Secretary of the Company, at the following address to notify him that your proxy is revoked:

+Standard Motor Products, Inc. 37-18 Northern Blvd.

+Long Island City, NY 11101

+Email: financial@smpcorp.com